 Virtual Learning Resources

-All pupils have access to Microsoft Teams and you will find your classes, subjects or year groups are already allocated in MS Teams.
-You can download MS Teams onto your devices at home and your mobile for free.
-View or download a guide on how to access email, OneDrive, Teams and other Office 365 apps.
+All pupils have access to Microsoft Teams and they will find their classes, subjects and year groups are already allocated in MS Teams.
+They can download MS Teams onto their devices at home and/or on their mobile for free.

 Please do remember our etiquette for remote learning and how we interact to support one another.

 Useful online resources

 Pupils in Years 7-10 all have access to online platforms which they can access online or on the relevant apps using the login and password provided.
 Pupils should contact their subject teachers if they need their login/passwords reset.

 Click HERE to access Maths Watch.